ingridstevens/ingridstevens/README.md

 [Check out the project](https://github.com/ingridstevens/whisper-audio-transcriber/tree/main)

 ### Local LLM Chat
-Ever dreamed of chatting with your local language model?
-Here's a streamlit chat app that uses LangChain’s Ollama integration + buffer memory.
+Play around with your favorite open source models using Streamlit.
+This app uses LangChain’s Ollama integration + buffer memory.
 Configurable to any local model, this app brings a clean interface and local LLM chats straight to your fingertips.

 [Chat locally](https://github.com/ingridstevens/local-model-chat)